-Government has confirmed that co-operative and community benefit societies, in Great Britain and Northern Ireland, are covered by legislation that provides businesses with greater flexibility in how and when they hold their Annual General Meetings (AGMs), or any other General Meetings (GMs) until the end of 2020
+Government has confirmed that co-operative and community benefit societies, in Great Britain and Northern Ireland, are covered by legislation that provides businesses with greater flexibility in how and when they hold their Annual General Meetings (AGMs), or any other General Meetings (GMs) until 30 April 2021.

 We know AGMs are right at the heart of member democratic control in co-ops and community businesses.
 We also know that because of COVID-19 and social distancing, our members have faced a number of dilemmas regarding how and when to hold their AGMs.

 Back in March government announced it would be legislating to give companies greater flexibility in how they approach AGMs and GMs.
 We worked with government to ensure legislation was extended to societies in a useful way.

 The legislation gives societies legal certainty and comfort if they need to breach their rules, and usual good co-operative practice, by: